-Our success depends in large part on our customers' continued belief that food made with high-quality ingredients, including selected proteins raised without antibiotics, our artisan breads, and food items made without artificial preservatives, colors, sweeteners or flavors is worth the prices charged at our bakery-cafes relative to the lower prices offered by some of our competitors, particularly those in the quick-service segment.
+Our success depends in large part on our customers' continued belief that food made with high-quality ingredients, including selected proteins raised without antibiotics, our artisan breads, and food items made without artificial preservatives, flavors, sweeteners or colors from artificial sources is worth the prices charged at our bakery-cafes relative to the lower prices offered by some of our competitors, particularly those in the quick-service segment.
 Our inability to successfully educate customers about the quality of our food or our customers' rejection of our pricing approach could result in decreased demand for our products or require us to change our pricing, marketing, or promotional strategies, which could materially and adversely affect our consolidated financial results or the brand identity that we have created.